-Another risk is for an attacker to flood a proxy that supports the sip.608 feature with INVITE requests that lack the sip.608 feature capability to direct the SDP to a victim's device.
-Because the mechanism described here can result in sending an audio file to the target of the SDP, an attacker could use the mechanism described by this document as an amplification attack, given a SIP INVITE can be under 1 kilobyte and an audio file can be hundreds of kilobytes. remediation for this is for devices that insert a sip.608 feature capability only transmit media to what is highly likely to be the actual source of the call attempt.
-A method for this is to only play media in response to a STIR [RFC8224]-signed INVITE that passes validation.
+Another risk is as follows.
+Consider an attacker that floods a proxy that supports the sip.608 feature.
+However, the SDP in the INVITE request refers to a victim device.
+Moreover, the attacker somehow knows there is a 608-aware gateway connecting to the victim who is on a segment that lacks the sip.608 feature capability.
+Because the mechanism described here can result in sending an audio file to the target of the SDP, an attacker could use the mechanism described by this document as an amplification attack, given a SIP INVITE can be under 1 kilobyte and an audio file can be hundreds of kilobytes. remediation for this is for devices that insert a sip.608 feature capability to only transmit media to what is highly likely to be the actual source of the call attempt.
+A method for this is to only play media in response to a STIR-signed INVITE that passes validation.
 Beyond requiring a valid STIR signature on the INVITE, the intermediary can also use remediation procedures such as doing the connectivity checks specified by Interactive Connectivity Establishment [RFC8445].
-Presumably if the target did not request the media, the check will fail.
+If the target did not request the media, the check will fail.